Undergraduate Minor Requirements

 Group C (4-5 credit hours)

-*Note that some of the advanced laboratory module courses will count towards the minor, but will not appear to be designated as Group C on a student’s degree audit automatically.
-If this needs to be modified, please contact Dr. Schenkman.
+*Note that although all of the advanced laboratory module courses will count towards the minor, some will not appear to be designated as Group C on a student’s degree audit automatically.
+This will be updated prior to graduation approval.
+If this needs to be modified sooner, please contact Dr. Schenkman.

 Group D (3 credit hours)